mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 ---

-Over the past year, the Embroider Initiative has opened the door to building Ember apps with Vite, raising Ember back up to the same level as other modern frameworks.
-Ember has started to be noticed in a wider community and remains a good choice in 2024, thanks to everything that was accomplished through the Embroider Initiative and all the companies that invested to make it happen.
+Over the past year, the Embroider Initiative has opened the door to building Ember apps with Vite, bringing Ember's build system more in line with other modern frameworks.
+Ember has started to be noticed in the wider Javascript community and remains a good choice in 2024, thanks to everything that was accomplished through the Embroider Initiative and all the companies that invested to make it happen.
 As the Embroider Initiative becomes the Ember Initiative, let's take a look at what we achieved so far and the next steps that are now possible.

-## 1. Implement the core of Embroider
+## Implement the core of Embroider

 The biggest part of the work so far was of course to implement the core of Embroider.
 The